naddeoa/systemconf/README.md

 symlink vimrc: ~/linux-dotfiles/files/.vimrc ~/.vimrc
 ```

-The actual grammer is the `.pegjs` file in this repo.
+The actual grammar is the `.pegjs` file in this repo.
 Generally, each line is
 composed of the following

     <command name>({<optional json predicate>}) <program name>: <stuff passed to the command parser>